codenvibes/alx-system_engineering-devops/0x06-regular_expressions/README.md

 <p align="center">※※※※※※※※※※※※</p>
 <br>

-when you run this script with a command-line argument, it will search for and extract any IP addresses in the "127.0.0.x" format from that argument and then print them as a single string without spaces or other separators.
+When you run this script with a command-line argument, it will search for and extract any IP addresses in the "127.0.0.x" format from that argument and then print them as a single string without spaces or other separators.
 For example, if you run the script with the argument "Hello 127.0.0.1 World 127.0.0.2", it will output "127.0.0.1127.0.0.2"..

 <br>
 <p align="center">※※※※※※※※※※※※</p>